Meet Our Executive Leadership Team

-Stephen Bolton - President & CEO, Head Coach
+President and CEO, Head Coach

-Stephen Bolton started his career at Libro in 1988 and became President & CEO and Head Coach in 2012.
 He spearheaded the combination with United Communities Credit Union in 2013 while focusing on economic development in southwestern Ontario, while enabling and ensuring outstanding customer satisfaction levels.

 Stephen holds a Bachelor of Commerce from the University of Windsor, and an Executive MBA from the Ivey School of Business.
 He is a graduate of the Institute of Corporate Directors Program through the Rotman School of Management, an Associate of the Credit Union Institute of Canada, a graduate of the Queen’s Executive Program, and holds certificates from the Canadian Securities Institute.

 During his career, Stephen has been on a number of community and financial services boards.
 He currently serves as a director on the London Economic Development Corporation Board, as well as the Canadian Credit Union Association, of which he was Chair of the Board for 2016 - 2018.

 Stephen and his wife Betty live on a farm west of London, and have two children.
 He enjoys reading, coaching, travelling, running, and biking.
 He is active on social media.

 Executive Vice President, Operations

 Rhonda and her team are responsible for the overall direction and evolution of Libro’s back office administration, continuous improvement culture, day-to-day product support and operational excellence strategy.
 The team focuses on flow of value to Owners by uncovering activities that drive long term positive and sustainable outcomes for Libro.